University of Technology Sydney

 Description

-This studio, the capstone subject for the Bachelor of Design in Architecture (C10004), gives students the opportunity to demonstrate the full extent of their learning.
-The subject supports this opportunity by teaching students how to integrate architectural ideas and technical systems in ways that enrich the architectural experience.
-Students produce a coherent architectural proposal that uses a critical, disciplinary-based mode of design thinking to frame and direct an integrated systems approach to architectural design.
+This studio, the capstone subject for the Bachelor of Design in Architecture (C10004), allows students to demonstrate the full extent of their learning.
+The subject supports this opportunity by teaching students how to integrate architectural ideas and technical systems to enrich the architectural experience.
+Students produce a coherent architectural proposal using a critical, disciplinary-based design thinking to frame and direct an integrated systems approach to architectural design.
 Drawing on the techniques developed in previous design studios, students are expected to investigate the qualitative and quantitative conditions that sponsor a sustainable built environment and support integrated building services.

-The summative nature of this capstone project asks students to apply, both the critical disciplinary learning developed in the 'architectural history and theory' subjects and the technical knowledge fostered throughout the degree.
-Students are required to demonstrate their capacity to synthesise these different knowledge sets by integrating issues such as spatial and programmatic organisation, architectural experience, formal and tectonic expression, urbanism, systems of construction, thermal comfort and environmental performance, lighting, acoustics and building services.
+The summative nature of this capstone project asks students to apply both the critical disciplinary learning developed in the 'architectural history and theory' subjects and the technical knowledge fostered throughout the degree.
+Students are required to demonstrate their capacity to synthesise these different knowledge sets by integrating issues such as spatial and programmatic organisation, architectural experience, formal and tectonic expression, urbanism, construction systems, thermal comfort and environmental performance, lighting, and building services.

 Subject learning objectives (SLOs)